Malak-Mansour/ReproducingFoundationalResult/README.md

 ping juliet -c 5000 -i 0.2
 ```

+##### Data to look at:
+1. min and avg rtt (that avg rtt is not much larger than min rtt, otherwise a queue would have formed)

+2. packet loss (that it matches what you set it to- percentage value)

 ### Using iperf3 with continuous ss-output file
-we will only be looking at the last line in the ss-output txt file since it summarizes all data transmitted in experiment run
+we will only be looking at the last line in the ss-output txt file since it summarizes all data transmitted in experiment run the following simultaneously.

 Juliet: [3]
 ```
 iperf3 -s  -1
 ```

+While that is running, paste the following in one Romeo terminal,
 Romeo_1: [3]
 ```
 wget -O ss-output.sh https://raw.githubusercontent.com/ffund/tcp-ip-essentials/gh-pages/scripts/ss-output.sh
 bash ss-output.sh 10.10.2.100
 ```

+While that is running, paste the following in the other Romeo terminal,
 Romeo_2: [2] (240s duration, TCP reno, MSS 1460)
 ```
 iperf3 -c juliet -t 240 -C reno -M 1460
 ```

+When the process in Romeo_2 is done, bash will also stop running, but the process will not close, so you need to close it manually using ctrl+C. Then paste the following to see the output with tcp reno,
 Romeo_1: [3]
 ```
 cat sender-ss.txt | grep "reno"
 ```

+##### Data to look at:
+iperf:

+BandWidth: compare it to model BW, you can find the ratio of experimental BW to model BW

+ss-output:

+1. min and avg rtt (that avg rtt is not much larger than min rtt, otherwise a queue would have formed)

+2. retrans and data_segs_out: packet loss=retrans/data_segs_out (that it matches what you set it to- not the percentage value)

 # Code for remaining trials
 For the each trial, do the following.
 Change the parameters in **bold** (or surrounded by 2 asterisks '** **') depending on each trial's settings.